USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 Calibration practices include recording the mismatch in the data as a function of different input parameter values.
-The frequency with which model calibration must be conducted is dependent on the data, the model and the intended use of the mode; however, any time model parameters are varied, the calibration process is repeated.
+The frequency with which model calibration must be conducted is dependent on the data, the model and the intended use of the model; however, any time model parameters are varied, the calibration process is repeated.

 #### PR21.
 Document objectives and methods of model calibration activities \[acceptance criteria, frequency, method of assessing goodness-of-fit\]